-UC San Diego Health System Center for Transplantation leverages the expertise of physician-scientists and clinicians to provide leading edge, compassionate care for adults and children in need of organ transplantation.
+UC San Diego Health Center for Transplantation leverages the expertise of physician-scientists and clinicians to provide leading edge, compassionate care for adults and children in need of organ transplantation.

 Our transplantation specialists are organized into overlapping specialty programs based on their area of expertise and research interests.
 Read more about our areas of expertise below.

 Established in 1968, the Center for Transplantation performed the first kidney transplant in San Diego County.
 Our expertise includes deceased donor kidney transplantation, living donor, and paired kidney transplantation.

 UC San Diego Health also performed the first simultaneous kidney-pancreas transplant procedure and first pancreas-alone transplant in San Diego County.

 UC San Diego Health’s Liver Transplant Program includes experts with extensive expertise in deceased donor,split and domino liver transplant procedures.
 Working in conjunction with the

 Liver Center, we carefully help you through the transplant process.

 In 2011, surgeons at UC San Diego Health's Heart Transplant Program performed the West Coast’s first implant of the world’s only FDA-approved total artificial heart.
 Started in 1989, the Heart Transplant Program exceeds national standards of excellence for heart transplantation for people with irreversible, life threatening heart disease.